rawleyfowler/sluj/README.md

 Shout out to [Trott/slug](https://github.com/Trott/slug) for inspiring me to make this over a rainy weekend.

+## Why?
+Currently the most starred Slug clojure project is abandoned by the maintainer, plus it has dependencies.
+I thought that I could make it better, so I set out on this project.

 ## Contributing
 Particularly looking for contributions to the locale settings of the project, as there is no way I could create a locale for every alphabet myself.
 Also, the library needs a little work in the multi-byte characters department.